-- Queens Drive completed a one-way system with separated walking/cycling lane from Te-Poho-o-Rawiri marae up to Titirangi Maunga summit. - New footpath at Wainui, Hamanatua Stream reserve, to connect the network up with Okitu via the SH35 bridge underpass. - Crawford Road separated cycleway completing the connection from Wainui through Kaiti and the Inner Harbour to the Oneroa (city beach) and Riverside shared Walkway/Cycleways. - Waipaoa Stopbank cycle trail (between Waipaoa River end of Centennial Marine Drive, up to Matawhero SH2 Bridge) was opened in June 2022. - Resource consents for Ūawa Cycleway have been lodged and are due to be issued at the end of August 2022.
+- Queens Drive completed a one-way system with separated walking/cycling lane from Te-Poho-o-Rawiri marae up to Tītīrangi Maunga summit. - New footpath at Wainui, Hamanatua Stream reserve, to connect the network up with Okitu via the SH35 bridge underpass. - Crawford Road separated cycleway completing the connection from Wainui through Kaiti and the Inner Harbour to the Oneroa (city beach) and Riverside shared Walkway/Cycleways. - Waipaoa Stopbank cycle trail (between Waipaoa River end of Centennial Marine Drive, up to Matawhero SH2 Bridge) was opened in June 2022. - Resource consents for Ūawa Cycleway have been lodged and are due to be issued..

-Start date: July 2021
+Start date: July 2021 This project is ongoing.